Blood Duster: 1995–2000

-2001–2017
+2001–present

 After touring with The Dwarves in 2001, Blood Duster released the Drink, Fight, Fuck EP, which featured the track "66.6FMONYOURRADIODIAL", used in a television commercial for Reflex copying paper, along with three songs in the pre-gap.

 The eponymous Blood Duster album was released in 2003 and featured special guests including original AC/DC singer Dave Evans, Jay Dunne from 28 Days, and all three members of Melbourne band The Spazzys.
 Two further singles were released from this album, "IWannaDoItWithADonna" in 2003 and "SixSixSixteen" in 2004.

 Most of 2004 was spent touring Australia, first with the Big Day Out festival and then their own shows.
 Following tours with The Dwarves and Pungent Stench in early 2005, Blood Duster toured across Europe and Japan to promote the release of their first DVD, The Shape of Death to Come.
 In 2006, the band issued the live album Kill, Kill, Kill in a limited edition of 500 copies.
 The album was recorded in Sydney in 1996 during a tour with Brutal Truth.

 In 2006, Blood Duster began pre-production for a proposed triple album consisting of a disc each of death metal, grind, and drone doom, with guest 1970s balladeer and actor Darryl Cotton.
 Lyden Nå (Norwegian for The Now Sound) was released in April 2007 as a double album, with the third disc available as additional downloadable content.

 In October 2012, the group released KVLT, a vinyl album, which had been deliberately rendered unplayable; its producer Jason PC explained "It's kind of a statement piece ...
 We made the album, sat down and listened to it, thought: 'Yep, that's perfect, let's wreck it'."
 The masters for the record had had the letters KVLT and a pentagram scratched into it prior to pressing.
 The process was documented on the band's YouTube channel.
 Five tracks from the album, however, were simultaneously released on digital service providers under the title Svck, and a cover of The Angels's "Am I Ever Gonna See Your Face Again?", recorded during the sessions, would later be released as a non-album single.

 Blood Duster played their final show on 9 December 2017 at the Corner Hotel, Richmond.

 On 4 December 2024, the band were announced as reforming to play the Blacken Open Air festival in Alice Springs between 19 and 22 September 2025.
 On the 23rd, they also announced an appearance at the Obscene Extreme festival in Czechia between 9 and 13 July.

+The band's former drummer Shane Rout died on 8 March 2026, at the age of 53.